-Beee's a music lover.
-She's been involved in music scenes in L.A. and New York and performed country music in the Appalachian mountains of North Carolina and on the Space Coast of Florida.
-For a decade in Newfoundland (NL, Canada) she was devoted to playing Irish music along with music partner Boo in the duo Bee & Boo.
+History: Beee's a music lover who has been involved in music scenes in L.A. and NY and performed country music in the Appalachian mountains of North Carolina and on the Space Coast of Florida.
+In the 1990's in Newfoundland (Canada) she sang and played Irish music along with music partner in the duo Bee & Boo.
 As a kid Bee took piano lessons, played in recitals, and sang high soprano in school chorus.
 At 14 she took folk guitar lessons and after awhile got together with friends to expand her chops.
 She was jazz guitar student of Billy Bauer (of the Duke Ellington Orchestra).
-Throughout the 60's & 70's she was fortunate to attend jazz concerts in NYC with her father.
-Her father, Dick Zander was a musicologist by avocation who shared an appreciation of music as well as a substantial collection of jazz, blues, and folk, records.
-His guidance and inspiration led Miss Bee to develop keen relative pitch, good ear, a snappy sense of synchopation, and an abiding interest in music.
+Throughout the 60's & 70's she was fortunate to attend jazz concerts in NYC with her father, Dick Zander, who was a musicologist by avocation and shared appreciation and knowledge of music as well as a substantial collection of jazz, blues, and folk, records.
+His guidance and inspiration led Beee to develop keen relative pitch, a good 'ear,' a snappy sense of synchopation, and an abiding interest and involvement in music.

 At nineteen (in the mid–70’s) Bee moved to the Village and played music in three notable groups:

-In the Eighties Beee was at the peak of a typographic, graphic arts career.
-She played guitar synthesizer in Venice, California along with Zeighta Gold and sat in with friends.
+In the Eighties Beee was at the peak of her typographic graphic arts career.
+Meanwhile, she played guitar synthesizer in Venice, California along with Zeighta Gold and sat in with friends.
 A fixture in the club scene, venturing out at night to hear live bands, Bee wrote music reviews.
 Her fleeting image is captured in Penelope Spheeris Decline of Western Civilization music documentary covering the scene.
 Bee's music column tracked the development and rise of eminent punk, new wave, metal, and rock groups in L.A.

 Blue Gee — Bee's Open–G Blues